Oct 13, 2019

 Apparently, James story of abuse is similar to what was stated in Victor Gutierrez's "discredited" book "Michael Jackson Was My Lover."
 However, the video never discloses exactly what those similarities are.

-I don't even know why Jackson apologists bring up Victor Gutierrez's name.
-If he is a bad egg who wrote a fictitious book, that doesn't discredit those who accused Jackson of sexual abuse.
-I guess he's just another easy target for the cult of celebrity to demonise, which then leads to the demonisation of everybody else.
+If Victor is a bad egg who makes up stories, that doesn't discredit those who say they were abused by Jackson.
+I guess he's just another easy target to demonise, which then leads to the demonisation of everybody else.

 Timeline: 23:20 - 32:43